Loading...

 VerifiedWho Can Serve Process

-Certified process servers, sheriffs, constables, or persons authorized by the court
+Certified process servers, sheriffs, constables, or persons authorized by court order

 Permitted Service Methods